Mad Yoga Network

 Between 2002 and 2011, the peak of popular yoga in the U.S., I was practicing and teaching yoga in the town where I had been hospitalized and medicated without my consent in 1995.
 I felt alone.
 Forever grieving the suicide of my older sister D'Arcy in 1999, I wondered why Yoga was helping me manage my moods and gently drawing me from the lighter psychoses that I struggled to manage on my own.

 During the early days of the internet, using the computer my sister had left behind, I knew, I could feel that there were others "out there" who were benefiting from yoga in the same ways that I was.
 I needed to talk.
-The internet was not allowing the accessibility that it does today.
+The internet did not allow the accessibility that it does today.

 I wanted - and still want - to meet other people practicing yoga with bipolar disorder.
 I want to talk with yoga teachers living with mental health challenges.
 In creating The MAD YOGA Network, I hoped to share experiences and resources and support one another.